TyDe2016/TyDe2016.github.io/index.md

   * programming with dependent types,
   * design and implementation of programming languages, exploiting types in novel ways,
-  * exploiting typed data, data dependent data, type providers
+  * exploiting typed data, data dependent data, or type providers
   * static and dynamic analyses of typed programs,
   * tools, IDEs, or testing tools exploiting type information,
   * pearls, being elegant, instructive examples of types used in the